Electric Apricot: Quest for Festeroo

-Electric Apricot: Quest For Festeroo is a mockumentary film by Primus lead-man Les Claypool, featuring himself as well as others using pseudonyms.
-The band Electric Apricot played occasional shows in 2004 and 2005, unannounced, in the California area for footage.
-The Electric Apricot also made an appearance at the SXSW music festival in Austin, TX in 2007.
-The movie has been screened at film festivals internationally, including the Bonnaroo Music Festival and The Raindance Festival in London.
+Electric Apricot: Quest for Festeroo (also known as National Lampoon Presents Electric Apricot: Quest for Festeroo) is a 2007 mockumentary film by Primus lead-man Les Claypool, featuring himself as well as others using pseudonyms.
+The movie has been screened at film festivals internationally, including the Bonnaroo Music Festival and the Raindance Film Festival in London.

 The movie tells the story of a UCLA filmmaker making a music documentary.
 Claypool himself plays the role of drummer-singer Lapland "Lapdog" Miclovik of rising jam-band Electric Apricot, heading to the holy grail of festivals, Festeroo.

+The band Electric Apricot played occasional shows in 2004 and 2005, unannounced, in the California area for footage.
+The Electric Apricot also made an appearance at the South by Southwest music festival in Austin, Texas, in 2007.

 Besides the leads, notable names in the cast include Bob Weir, Mike Gordon, Warren Haynes, Seth Green, Matt Stone, Wavy Gravy, Dian Bachar, Arj Barker, Gabby La La, Sirena Irwin and Sam Maccarone.

 The soundtrack album was released on March 18, 2008, while the DVD was released May 13, 2008.

-Poster art and packaging designed by Zoltron and Dave Hunter.
+The film's poster art and packaging was designed by Zoltron and Dave Hunter.